 Before we delve into the different types of leash, there’s also the consideration for straight or coiled leash lengths.

 - Coiled.
 The length of the leash will be coiled – much like a spring.
-You would use a coiled leash lengths for more general SUP use.
+You would use a coiled leash lengths for general SUP use and whitewater.

 - Straight.
 Easy to spot, the straight leash is just one continuous length.
 You would use a straight leash only for surfing.

 Now we’ve looked at the difference between coiled and straight, let’s delve into the nitty gritty.
 Ankle, calf or waist?

 - Calf Cuff/Knee Leash – Suitable environments for use: Lakes, canals, sea / coastal bays, surf and slow moving deepwater rivers where there is NO risk of snagging or entrapment.
 These are similar to an ankle leash but the cuff attachment is slightly larger and fits just below your knee.
 Some people may prefer this type of leash for ease of attachment but the environments in which they should be used are similar.

 - Quick release belt system – Any moving/flowing water including, rivers, tidal rivers and estuaries, tidal races, white water rivers where there is a risk of snagging or entrapment.
 It can be easily reached if you come off your board and are caught or held by the force of the water.
 When fitted and used correctly it releases you from your board and leash attachments freeing you from any dangerous entanglement.
 If wearing a buoyancy aid we highly recommend wearing the quick release belt system on top of your buoyancy aid.
-You can attach the cuff from a curly leash, which would normally attach to your ankle or calf, to the waist belt too.
+You can attach the cuff from a coiled leash, which would normally attach to your ankle or calf, to the waist belt too.

 Looking for more information on staying safe while SUP’ing?
 Follow our safety checklist here.